HaizenTrist/Object-Oriented-Database/README.md

 | A3         | Jack            | Napoli         | The_lawyer99yahoo.com    | 19       | 20, 40, 33                           | SOFTWARE       |
 | A4         | Erin            | Black          | Erin.black@comcast.net   | 22       | 50, 58, 40                           | SECURITY       |
 | A5         | Aqib            | Hossain        | aqibh@tuta.io            | 18       | 34, 23, 21                           | SOFTWARE       |

+Course project for WGU Bachelor of Science - Computer Science, c867 Scripting and Programming Applications

 Has additional functions to perform the following tasks:
 - Add an entry